 Your old customers can be a valuable source of sales.
 They already know your business and were once interested in buying from you, so you may be able to persuade them to buy from you again.
 With new sales leads you have the time and expense of finding customers from scratch.

 As long as you've kept good records of customers, you will know their buying habits.
-If you don't already have a system that stores this information, you need to set one up.
+If you don't already have a system that stores this information, it's a good idea to set one up.